the

 For

-a guy not exactly blessed genetically and raised humbly
+a guy not exactly genetically blessed and raised humbly

-impossible ... nothing more than a pipe dream.
+totally impossible ... nothing more than a pipe dream.

 At